-Tap Sampling: Uniform sampling methods are used to compare infestations in commercial citrus orchards.
-The current protocol is to sample 10 trees each on the north, east, south, west borders (rows/trees) of the orchard and in the center of the orchard (total of 50 trees).
+Sample 10 trees each on the east and south borders (rows/trees) of the orchard and in a center row of the orchard (total of 30 trees).
 The psyllid prefers borders and so the focus is on the outside edges of orchards.
 Edges are defined as breaks in citrus plantings, generally the size of a road.
 Enter the data on a sample sheet.

-- Describe the state or stage of the leaf growth on the tree as feather flush, growing flush or fully expanded leaves.
-This provides information about whether the flush is in a suitable state for immature stages.
+Flush status: Estimate the percentage of terminal branches that have feather flush or soft growing flush.
+This provides information about whether the flush is in a suitable state for psyllid nymphs to survive.